Skip to Content

 Why Travel to San Marino

 There are so many reasons to visit San Marino!
-Spectacular views, fairytale castles, picturesque medieval streets, friendly people, fantastic atmosphere, delicious food, and cheap prices to mention just a few…
+Spectacular views, fairytale castles, picturesque medieval streets, friendly people, fantastic atmosphere, delicious food, and low prices to mention just a few…

 San Marino exceeded all my expectations!
 Lively during the day, fairytale-like and mysterious in the evening, and simply unforgettable while exploring the castles completely on my own early in the morning…

 Those who like to count countries or collect passport stamps will love San Marino as well.
-If interested, you can get a really nice passport stamp at the tourist office that is located near the San Marino cable car.
-At the moment of writing, this costs 5 euro.
+If interested, for a small fee you can get a really nice passport stamp at the tourist office that is located near the San Marino cable car.

 Guaita Tower in San Marino